apache/pekko/docs/src/main/paradox/discovery/index.md

 ```

-The above configuration will result in `akka-dns` first being checked and if it fails or returns no
+The above configuration will result in `pekko-dns` first being checked and if it fails or returns no
 targets for the given service name then `config` is queried which i configured with one service called
 `service1` which two hosts `host1` and `host2`.